emer/axon/Rubicon.md

 A major challenge for VSPatch is extinguishing the prediction on non-reward trials leading up to an expected reward trial.
 Various experiments that altered the learning rates etc impaired the ability to accurately match the target value, so now we are just using a threshold _that applies on the exported global DA value_ for small non-reward VSPatch values (i.e., if VSPatch is 0.1 or lower on a non-reward trial, the DA value is 0).
 Critically, the VSPatch itself learns based on the global `VSPatchPosRPE` value, which is computed on the non-thresholded value, so it still drives learning to push the prediction downward, which does eventually happen over time.

 Biologically, this would require a subpopulation of VTA neurons that project to the VSPatch neurons, that have less of a threshold in their response from LHb dipping inputs that the VSPatch drives.

-# Negative USs and Costs

-There are two qualitatively-different types of negative outcome values, which require distinct pathways within the model:

-* `USneg`: Phasic, discrete "events", such as a shock or impact, that can be associated with a stimulus (CS) or action, and thereby potentially predicted and avoided in the future.
-The BLA plays a well-established role here for establishing CS -- US associations (e.g., tone-shock in the widely-used fear conditioning paradigm), in the same way as in the positive valence case.

-* `Costs`: Continuous, inevitable costs, specifically Time and Effort, and lower-grade forms of pain, that animals are always seeking to minimize.
-These are not associated with phasic CSs, but rather vary as a function of motor plans (e.g., climbing a steep hill vs. walking along a flat path).
-These negative outcomes do not engage the BLA because they are not primarily CS-associated, and instead are predicted from motor-cingulate areas.

-# Online and Final Estimates

-Like the distinction between `PTMaint` and `PTPred`, we need both a stable representation of the expected final outcomes for positive and negative cost factors, and an online incrementing estimate of our sense of progress toward the positive outcome, and accumulated cost.

-For costs, the online increment is entirely straightforward, because we get that directly bottom-up, by hypothesis.
-However, there is no obvious representation of the final accumulated cost estimate.

-For positive outcomes (USs), the BLA provides a concrete representation of the expected US, which can be directly used to estimate value of final outcome, and it directly influences OFC continuously, so this information is widely available.
-However, it is not explicitly represented as _canonical_ value-based code, e.g., a population-coded value used for all different outcomes.
-Furthermore, there is no obvious representation of the incremental accumulating value.

-Resolving these remaining uncertainties in these representations is a critical path TODO item, and they strongly impact the GiveUp computation as described in the next section.
-Various possibilities are enumerated below.

-## Emergent PFC representations

-The working hypothesis has been that the PTMaint layers learn to reliably encode the final outcome values, while the PTPred layers learn the online incrementing estimates.
-However, this has not yet been the main focus of investigation and optimization.

-At a minimum, we likely need some more focus on the learning that happens at the time of the outcome: this needs to shape the representations in PTMaint layers, which in turn are driven by the superficial PFC layers at the time of goal gating.
-For the OFCpos case, given the BLA US encoding, this seems reasonable, but we likely need to modulate the learning rate at the time of US outcome to encourage the proper learning.
-And for this case, the question of incremental learning is more uncertain.

-For the ACCcost layer, it is unclear how it might work, given the lack of a final cost representation.

-One specific question is whether we can usefully create a focused test project to examine this question specifically.
-Probably.
-That should be the next goal.

-## Explicit final value, cost representations

-One possible additional step would be to add layers that just reflect the final estimated positive and cost values.
-At the very least, we need to re-add these as decoding layers.
-But it would make sense to have a brain area that just represents that explicitly -- receives from PT, and learns only at US for each value respectively, and can then be used for estimates.
-Will do this now.

-## Incremental positive value progress representation

-Likewise, it makes sense to add an explicit abstract value progress layer.
-How does it work though?
-One idea is that you just train with PTp -- basically pvPosP.  first step is to start reading out that value to see how it is going.

 # Give up